The location where Ken McElroy was shot dead.

 In the top left-hand corner, you can see a photograph of the crime scene.

-Although McElroy committed many crimes, he seemed to be untouchable.
+Although McElroy committed many crimes, it seemed as though he was untouchable.
 This was mostly due to the fact that he intimidated witnesses by stalking them and threatening them with violence.

 In most cases, the charges were dropped because people were too afraid to testify against him.